marktnoonan/loosely-goosed-html-template/README.md

 #### Rendering Templates Within Other Templates

-This is possible, but again if you find this happening much you probably need to upgrade your experience to a "real" templating engine.
+This is possible, but if you find this happening much you probably need to upgrade your experience to a "real" templating engine.
 As long as every `targetSelector` is unique and the target element is in the DOM by the time you call `lght.addContentToTarget`, a template that renders to a target that is inside another template will work just fine.

-This is something you can do inside the `$callback` function, because it is guaranteed to run after the template has been rendered, so if the template contains a target element, it will be available to you by the time the callback runs.
+This is something you can do inside the `$callback` function of the parent template, because it is guaranteed to run after the template has been rendered, so if the template contains a target element, it will definitely be available to you by the time the callback runs.

-You could do this indefinitely.
+You could do this indefinitely, nesting templates and targets inside each other as deep as you like.
 But that would be madness.

 #### Forgivness when properties are not found in the data object